What Is Deck Resurfacing?

-No matter the deck material or if you have been careful and diligent with the maintenance of your pool deck, the area around your swimming pool is constantly exposed.
-Water, direct sunlight, chlorine, dirt, and other environmental factors can affect it.
-You may notice some signs of wear and tear that indicate it is time for you to consider pool deck resurfacing.
-Specifically, look for:
+Regardless of the deck material present or how diligent you’ve been about maintaining the area around your swimming pool, this space is constantly exposed.
+Water, direct sunlight, chlorine, dirt, spilled drinks and other environmental and human factors can affect its condition.
+You may notice signs of wear and tear that indicate it’s time to think about pool deck resurfacing.

 - Changes in texture